- Get Help

 A: Please refer to the GP44 Sexual Violence and Misconduct Prevention, Education and Support, Section 11.0 Access to Information, Confidentiality and Protection of Privacy.
 Our confidentiality policy can be found here: https://www.sfu.ca/policies/gazette/general/gp44.html.

-Q: Do I need to give you my real name?
+Q: Do I need to give you my real name/What kinds of services can I recieve anonymously?

 A: You do not need to identify yourself to connect with the SVSPO.
 Any SFU or FIC community member can connect with us and receive information on reporting, medical or other options and resources which are available through SFU or elsewhere in our greater community.
-You only need to identify yourself if you are requesting formal action.
-For example, making a formal report of sexual violence to the University or requesting accommodations.
+You only need to identify yourself if you are requesting formal action, such as making a formal report of sexual violence to the University or requesting academic concessions.

 Q: Can I receive help without describing specific details of the assault?